Textualize/textual/docs/introduction.md

             time_display.reset()
 ```

-This code supplies the missing features and makes our app useful.
+This code supplies missing features and makes our app useful.
 We've made the following changes.

-- The first line stores the button's id, which we will use to decide what to do in response.
+- The first line retrieves the button's ID, which we will use to decide what to do in response.
 - The second line calls `query_one` to get a reference to the `TimeDisplay` widget.
-This method queries for a child widget.
-You may supply a Widget type or a CSS selector.
 - We call the method on `TimeDisplay` that matches the pressed button.
 - We add the "started" class when the Stopwatch is started, and remove it when it is stopped.
-This will update the Stopwatch visuals via CSS and show the buttons that match the state.
+This will update the Stopwatch visuals via CSS.

 If you run stopwatch06.py you will be able to use the stopwatches independently.